The wait is over. The battery revolution is here: Don Pittis

-On an industrial site in Toronto's Port Lands, not far from Google's planned new urban experiment, are two warehouse-sized boxes on stilts.
+On an industrial site in Toronto's Port Lands, not far from Google's planned new urban experiment, are two warehouse-d boxes on stilts.

 Built by the Ontario company Deltro, the structures are actually enormous lithium-ion batteries that, as of spring 2018, will be plugged in to the Canadian electricity grid.

 Billed as the first utility-scale Canadian energy storage project, the $30-million enterprise represents an example of the critical transition point where battery technology is becoming cheap enough, safe enough and reliable enough to replace older technologies.